neurotechuoft/Workshops/README.md

 **NOTE 2**: We're trying to cram a lot of crazy things in the span of a semester!
 This means we really have to rely on readings to prep you for each week's workshop. **Please make sure to do the mandatory readings** and any **mandatory prep noted** before you come to the workshop, as it will make understanding the material infinitely easier :)

+## Textbook
+There is no official textbook for this course; however Week 5 will rely on ***Analyzing Neural Time Series Data*** by Mike Cohen.
+You can find the book through [the UofT Library system](http://cognet.mit.edu.myaccess.library.utoronto.ca/book/analyzing-neural-time-series-data).

 ### (To sync this version of workshops with your version, follow the instructions in this link!)
 https://www.sitepoint.com/quick-tip-sync-your-fork-with-the-original-without-the-cli/